National Ataxia Clinic

 Patients attending the Headache Clinic have access to Greater Occipital Nerve Block, as well as to more advanced treatments such as Botulinum toxin injections and Calcitonin Gene related Peptide injections.
 Patients are referred to Psychology, Physiotherapy and other allied healthcare professional as required.
 There are established links with the Migraine Association of Ireland and the Irish Pharmacy Union.
 To find out more about the Headache Clinic and medication overuse in the management of headaches click on this link

-In this video, Dr. Claire Hannon a specialist GP working in the Headache Clinic discusses how to manage an acute migraine attack.
+In this video, Dr. Claire Hannon a specialist General Practitioner with a special interest in Headache Disorders discusses how to manage an acute migraine attack.
 The different types of medications available to treat migraine attacks, it also outlines a step-by –step approach to the treatment of a migraine attack.